Azure/grept/doc/f/rm_local_file.md

 ## Attributes

 - `rule_id`: The ID of the rule this fix is associated with.
-- `path`: The path of the file to be removed.
+- `paths`: The list of paths of the files or directories to be removed.
+If a path points a directory, all sub folders and files in that directory would be deleted.
+If a path points to a non-exist file or directory, no error would be thrown.

 ## Exported Attributes